minvws/nl-covid19-notification-app-website/_questions/de/4-werkt-de-app-veilig.md

 layout: content
 index: 4
 set: 2
-title: Werkt de app veilig?
+title: Is the app secure?
-lang: nl
+lang: de
 categories:
-- nl
+- de
 - faq
+published: true
 showBreadCrumbs: true
 showContact: true
 ---

-Ja, de app is veilig.
-Daar zorgen we voor:
+Yes, the app is secure.
+We make sure that:
-- De app wordt voortdurend getest.
+-  The app is constantly tested.
-- De app kent niet jouw naam of contactgegevens.
-- Niemand mag je dwingen om de app te gebruiken.
-- Deskundigen binnen en buiten de overheid helpen mee om de app te bouwen.
+-  The app does not know your name or any other personal details.
+-  Nobody can force you to use the app.
+-  Experts from inside and outside the government have helped to design the app.